phetsims/phet-info/policies/availability.md

 1. For time off known in advance that is more than a single day, such time off should be included in status reports in advance so the team can plan for absence.
-2. This time off should also be marked as "Out of Office" or "Busy" on your Colorado Google Calendar as far in advance as possible.
+2. This time off should also be marked as "Out of Office" or "Busy" on your [Colorado Exchange Calendar](https://outlook.office.com/calendar/view/week) as far in advance as possible.
 3. For large amounts of time (bigger vacations), an email is also often helpful (for instance to let people know if you will be completely out of touch, if you want messages marked URGENT, etc).